uwdata/draco/asp/Readme.md

 ## Enumerate a design space

 We can use Draco to enumerate all specifications within some space.
-For example, we might want to see all visualizations that could be created fore some dataset with the space of the study from Kim et al. The command line option `-n 0` tells Clingo to print all answer sets.
+For example, we might want to see all visualizations that could be created for some dataset with the space of the study from Kim et al. The command line option `-n 0` tells Clingo to print all answer sets.

 ```
-$ clingo asp/_enumerate.lp asp/younghoon.lp asp/examples/data.lp -n 0 --project
+$ clingo asp/_enumerate.lp asp/kim2018.lp asp/examples/data.lp -n 0 --project
 clingo version 5.2.2
 Reading from asp/_enumerate.lp ...
 Solving...